Gianni Versace

 Giovanni Maria "Gianni" Versace (/it/; (Note: According to a January 2018 Vogue interview with Donatella Versace, Versace is correctly pronounced /vərˈsɑːtʃeɪ/ vər-SAH-chay in English, closer to the native Italian pronunciation, as opposed to the popular pronunciation of /vərˈsɑːtʃi/ vər-SAH-chee.)
 2 December 1946 – 15 July 1997) was an Italian fashion designer and businessman.
 He was the founder of Versace, an international luxury-fashion house that produces accessories, fragrances, make-up, home furnishings and clothes.
 He also designed costumes for theatre and films.
 As a friend of Eric Clapton, Princess Diana, Whitney Houston, Naomi Campbell, Kate Moss, Madonna, Elton John, Tupac Shakur, Joan Collins and many other celebrities, he was one of the first designers to link fashion to the music world.
 He and his partner Antonio D'Amico were regulars on the international party scene.
 The place where he was born and raised, Reggio di Calabria, greatly influenced his career.

-On 15 July 1997, he was murdered outside his Miami Beach mansion, Casa Casuarina, by serial killer Andrew Cunanan.
+On 15 July 1997, he was murdered outside his Miami Beach mansion, Casa Casuarina, by spree killer Andrew Cunanan.